 Henry Allen Holmes, Assistant Secretary for Political-Military Affairs, 1985-1989, met with Kennedy in March 1999.
 Phyllis Oakley was interviewed in March, 2000; she was Deputy Spokesman from 1986-1989.
 Richard Solomon was on the Policy Planning Staff in State Department from 1986-1989 and interviewed in September, 1996.
 Charles Anthony Gillespie, interviewed in September, 1995, was Ambassador to Colombia 1985-1988.

-Please follow the links to read more about President Reagan, leadership, and events involving Secretary Shultz.
+Please follow the links to read more about President Reagan, leadership, events involving Secretary Shultz, or to hear the podcast of this Moment.
 Read about his efforts to create the Foreign Service Institute, which is named in his honor.

 “I want you to put your hand on your country”